 British Columbia Fall Prevention Week

-BC Fall Prevention Week is November 5th – 11th, 2018.
+BC Fall Prevention Week occurs annually during the first week of November.
 The goal of this week is to raise awareness about the importance of reducing falls and related injuries among BC’s aging population.
 It’s also to encourage leadership and collaboration among those responsible for seniors’ health and safety.
 We can prevent many seniors’ falls.
 We encourage health professionals and seniors to learn more about fall prevention.

 How can you help prevent falls?